wing5wong/artisan-whs-static/source/_news/2023-06-25_manu-korere-paerangatahi-kapa-haka-competition.md

 ---

-In terms of Manu Korero because we were on stage with Teri-ellen I wasn't able to capture her performance however I am waiting for the recordings and photographs to be released by the organising committee.
-A brief summary though, Teri-ellen's stand was calm, composed, structured and well delivered.
+Teri-Ellen's stand was calm, composed, structured and well delivered.
 She rose to the challenge and if there were any nerves going on for her, she managed them well as it did not show.
 We didn't place but Teri-ellen walked away with a rich cultural experience in Te Ao Maaori, seeing rangatahi like herself and others to potentially aspire to.
 A big thank you to her whaanau who have been alongside us throughout the whole journey.
 It was a team effort.